platformsh/platformsh-docs/src/development/going-live.md

 ## Set your domain

-First step is to [add your domain](/administration/web/configure-project.html#domains).
+The next step is to [add your domain](/administration/web/configure-project.html#domains).

 You can add multiple domains to point to your project.
 Each domain can have its own [SSL certificate](/development/going-live/ssl.md).